Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/selecting.rst

    | Hotkey:   :kbd:`C`

-*Circle Select* is used by moving with dotted circle through objects with :kbd:`LMB`.
+*Circle Select* :kbd:`C` is used by moving with dotted circle through objects with :kbd:`LMB`.
 You can select any object by touching of circle area.
-It is possible to dynamically change the diameter of circle by scrolling :kbd:`MMB` or with :kbd:`NumpadPlus` and :kbd:`NumpadMinus`as seen in pictures below.
+It is possible to dynamically change the diameter of circle by scrolling :kbd:`Wheel` or with :kbd:`NumpadPlus` and :kbd:`NumpadMinus`as seen in pictures below.
 Deselection is under the same principle -- :kbd:`MMB`.
 To cancel the selection use :kbd:`RMB` or key :kbd:`Esc`or :kbd:`Enter`.